lousmith26/job-listings/README.md

 A simple webpage that lists jobs.
-You are able to filter through the jobs usings the tags they are assigned.
-Created with ReactJS.
+This is a free project on Frontend Mentor to practice my skills with ReactJS.
+A filter is applied with every tag you select.